d4n3sh/thedaneshproject/content/posts/2008-06-03-how-to-send-a-process-to-the-background.md

 `[user@abubu root]jobs<br />
 [1]+  Running                 ./test.sh &`
 The jobs command will print all the background processes.
-Each process will be represented by a number to it&#8217;s left. tesh.sh is represented by 1.
+Each process will be represented by a number to it's left. tesh.sh is represented by 1.

 `[user@abubu root]$fg 1`
 The fg command will send the test.sh process to the foreground and return control to the shell.

-That&#8217;s it.
+That's it.